-Egnyte’s search tool makes it possible to search vast quantities of files and folders quickly.
+Egnyte’s search tool makes it possible to search for vast quantities of files and folders quickly.
 When searching for content, there are a few things you should keep in mind to ensure you get the most out of your searches.

 Comments and Tasks are not included in searches.